UCCE Frost Protection Training Units

 The UC Davis Biometeorology program provides detailed frost protection information at the following website:

 A very detailed publication covering all aspects of frost protection is the book titled "Frost protection: fundamentals, practice, and economics" which is available free online at the following website of the UN FAO:

 A Spanish language version of the above document is available as a free PDF file at the following website:

 Dr. Robert Evans, Supervisory Agricultural Engineer with the USDA-ARS (retired), has written these comprehensive summaries of frost protection science and practice:

 Temperature inversion information

 The December 2011 Grape Notes newsletter provides a detailed example of how temperature measurements using inexpensive portable towers can be used to evaluate the temperature inversion conditions on frost nights; with this information we can estimate the benefits of wind machines for frost protection at a given location.
-This brief video explains the use of these towers for assessing inversion conditions.

 The instruction sheet below provides information on how to assemble and install the 35 foot towers for assessing the temperature inversion conditions.
 These are very inexpensive and highly portable, but are not intended for permanent or long-term use.